it9gamelog/html5-mic-visualizer/README.md

 This page uses the HTML5 [`AudioContext.createAnalyser()`](https://developer.mozilla.org/en-US/docs/Web/API/BaseAudioContext/createAnalyser) API to visualize the input audio of your device microphone.

+Please select the input device.
+The selection will be remembered in SessionStorage.
+Click the screen again to reselect the device.

-A demo page can be found [here](https://static.yige.ch/html5-mic/).
+A demo page can be found [here](https://gitcdn.link/repo/it9gamelog/html5-mic-visualizer/master/index.html).
 It works in modern versions of desktop browsers, as well as in iOS and Android.

-Note: The dB value on the page varies from your device microphone, and should not be considered accurate.